 Wild Animal Damage Repair

-Once clean-up is completed we’ll repair all damage caused by the raccoons such as ripped shingles or siding on your home or shed; chewed through wood trim around windows and doorways; etc. We can also replace insulation that has been damaged so badly that it needs to be replaced completely.
+After cleanup is complete, we will repair any damage done by the raccoons.
+This includes ripped siding on your house or shed, chewed through wood trim around doors and windows, etc. We also replace insulation that is damaged badly enough that it needs to be replaced entirely.

 If raccoons have damaged your vinyl siding, gutters, or downspouts or made them a source for water leakage onto the roofing structure, we will repair that as well.

 It can be hazardous to remove wild animals such as raccoons from homes.
 It can be even more dangerous if you attempt to do it yourself without proper training and equipment.
-You put yourself at risk of getting rabies if you try to handle raccoons on your own.
+Raccoons are known carriers of rabies and other potentially fatal diseases and handling them yourself puts you at risk.

-AAAC Wildlife Removal is dedicated to providing the safest and most effective raccoon removal Kentucky has to offer.
+AAAC Wildlife Removal strives to provide the most efficient and safest raccoon removal Kentucky can offer.
 Our team of experts can handle any kind of wildlife infestation you might have, whether it’s a single animal or an entire family unit with their young.
-Call us today so we can help you get rid of your raccoons!
+We can help you rid your raccoons.
+Call us today!